Tooling

 Class Name Format

-All Styleframe utility class names start with an underscore _ and use colons : as separators.
+By default, Styleframe utility class names start with an underscore _ and use colons : as separators.
+You can change this convention to match your project's needs.

 Basic Utilities